davtsang/Harmonic_Rain/README.md

 # Harmonic_Rain

+These animations were built as demos for my Fall 2018 first year vibrations and Waves lectures at the University of Bath.
+(You may need to adjust the location of your ffmpeg executable)

+Harmonic_Rain.ipynb:
 This is just a quick matplotlib demo for animating fill_between plots demonstrating Fourier synthesis of a square wave.

-The animation was built as a demo for my Fall 2018 first year vibrations and Waves lectures at the University of Bath.
+It generates harmonic_rain.mp4

+Instrument_Harmonics.ipynb:
+This is a demo for Fourier spectral analysis of different instrument recordings, including the audio from the recordings.
+It is meant to be used with a worksheet/course notes.

+It generates spec_analysis_audio.mp4